Page 5. Microsoft XNA: Mouse Interaction in MonoGame

 textBounds

-We check if the left mouse button was pressed and if the mouse click position (represented by currentMouseState.X
+represents the rectangular area where your text is displayed.We check if the left mouse button was pressed and if the mouse click position (represented by

-) is within textBounds
+) is withintextBounds

-If both conditions are met, you can execute the code to adjust velocity or any other action you desire.
+.If both conditions are met, you can execute the code to adjust velocity or any other action you desire.

 In MonoGame, rendering text as a texture allows for precise mouse interaction with text elements in your game.
 This method ensures that mouse clicks are detected only when the cursor is positioned over the actual text pixels, even within complex text shapes.
 You likely already have this partly done, if not here's how to achieve this: